QingyangKong/knowledge-dump/Specifications/Git/Basics.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)
         new file:   firstFile.txt
 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
         modified:   firstFile.txt
 ```
-modify the file firstFilat this time point and then ccheck status again.
+modify the file firstFilat this time point and then check status again.
-New modifications are not automatically added into the stage, this change is under `Changes not staged for commit:` which means this file is not going to be committed in next commit.
+New modifications are not automatically added into the stage, this change is under `Changes not staged for commit:` which means this file modificatoin is not going to be committed in next commit.
 <br>

 ### 2.4 Commit files